Kolbeinn Tumason

 Kolbeinn Tumason (Old Norse: [ˈkolˌbɛinː ˈtumɑˌson]; Modern Icelandic: [ˈkʰɔlˌpeitn̥ ˈtʰʏːmaˌsɔːn]; 1173–1208) was a member of the Ásbirningar family clan, and was one of the most powerful chieftains in Iceland around the turn of the 13th century.
-His power was probably at its height around 1200 AD.
-Kolbeinn used his influence to ensure that men in his favour received positions of power within the clergy, amongst them bishop Guðmundur Arason.
-Guðmundur, unbeknownst to Kolbeinn, proved to be an advocate of clerical independence and resented interference from the secular chieftains.
-The two were soon at odds.
-In 1208, Kolbeinn and his followers attacked Guðmundur and his supporters in Hjaltadalur by Víðines.
-The ensuing battle is known as the Battle of Víðines.
-Kolbeinn died in the conflict, his head bashed in with a rock.
+Kolbeinn used his influenced the appointment of his allies into the clergy, such as Bishop Guðmundur Arason.
+However Guðmundur became a staunch defender of clerical independence, causing their relations to sour.
+In 1208, Kolbeinn and his followers attacked Guðmundur and his supporters in Hjaltadalur at the Battle of Víðines.
+Kolbeinn was killed in the battle due to head trauma.

 Kolbeinn the poet

-Notwithstanding his opposition to bishop Guðmundur, sources indicate that Kolbeinn was a devoutly religious man of some education.
-He is best known for composing the hymn Heyr himna smiður (English: "Hear, Smith of heavens") on his deathbed.
+Despite his opposition to Guðmundur, sources indicate that Kolbeinn was a devoutly religious man of some education.
+He is best known for composing the hymn Heyr himna smiður (English: "Hear, Smith of heavens") after receiving his dying wound.
 It is now a classic and often-sung Icelandic hymn.
+Scholars have noted that the hymn's structure and content resemble older Christian poetic prayers and possibly echo Eastern Christian tones preserved in Icelandic oral tradition.

+Some Orthodox Christian researchers in Iceland consider Kolbeinn a “Blessed Penitent Chieftain”.
+While he was not canonized, his legacy survives liturgically through the continued singing of Heyr, himna smiður during services, especially among traditionalist Icelandic Orthodox parishes.